dtzikdtzik/stellaris_but_fixed/README.md

 Unlock ship sections with more slots
 Increase food upkeep for bioships and fauna

+# DESIGN PHILOSOPHY

+Instead of a big, specific change (the strategy of mods like the excellent _Compact Armadas_), I have made broad, diverse, incremental changes.
+The result is a mod that shouldn't feel to disruptive from vanilla and doesn't turn the balance on it's head.

 # Notable Changes
 1. Nerfed basic resource edicts and purification buildings
 2. Nerfed Arc Furnaces